 As seen in the above image, each tag, in turn, corresponds to a commit in the repository's history to be released as a specific version of Selenium code.

 This brings us to the end of the tutorial on Git terminologies.
 Don't worry if you don't understand all of these terminologies completely.
 Usage of these terminologies in terms of workflows will aid in better understanding.
-Now let's take a look at various Git workflows.
+Now let's take a look at Git Lifecycle.